redicides/redicides/README.md

 # 👋 Hello

-I'm dan (redicides), an incompetent and so called "full stack" dev.
+I'm dan (redicides), an incompetent and so called full stack dev.

 I build many things, some which are cool, and some which are straight up pieces of shit with no proper use.

-## Tech Stack

-I usually use the following languages, frameworks, databases, and tools, for my bs.
+While doing so, I usually use the following languages, frameworks, databases, and tools.

 ![](https://skillicons.dev/icons?i=nodejs,js,ts,html,css,lua)